the Southern "Capital" of Kazakhstan

 As soon as you show up in the arrival hall, unofficial taxi drivers might attempt to get you by taking your bag.
 If you choose to go with them, remember to negotiate with them since they always increase the price.
 If you want to take an official taxi you can use applications like Yandex taxi or Uber.
 A normal fare to the city center is about 2500 – 3000 tenge depending on your destination.
 If you arrive in the day time you can take minibus number 79, 86, 92 and 106 to get to the city center from the airport stop on Mailin Street.

 Almaty has two train stations: Almaty-1 and Almaty-2.
 Currently, Almaty-2 serves as the main station of the city.
-The two stations divided the tasks between themselves in such a way that Almaty-1 became, first of all, a suburban station, and all “external” flights (intercity and international) are served by the Almaty-2 station.
+The two stations divided the tasks between themselves in such a way that Almaty-1 became, first of all, a suburban station, and all “external” trains (intercity and international) are served by the Almaty-2 station.
 Therefore, the greatest amount (and not only in the city, but also in the country) falls on Almaty-2.
-It has become a key transport hub for the country.
+It has become a key transport hub for Almaty and the whole Kazakhstan.

 The railway station Almaty-2 is located on Abylai Khan Avenue in the Zhetysu district, which belongs to the central part of the city.
 You can get to there by trolleybus No. 5, it stops right in front of the station building.
 This is its final stop, which is called “Railway station Almaty-2”.
 The Raiymbek Batyr metro station is 900 meters away, from where it is convenient to get to the southern districts of the city.
 There is also a bus stop near the metro station, where you can take buses No. 8 and No. 98.